eth-cscs/stackinator/docs/build-caches.md

 ## Using Build caches

-To use build cache, create a simple YAML file:
+To use a build cache, create a simple YAML file:

 ```yaml title='cache-config.yaml'
 root: $SCRATCH/uenv-cache